typography-interaction-2526/typography-interaction-2526.github.io/content/topic/advanced-css/index.md

 ## Overflows and Scrolling

-An [*overflow*](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) in CSS happens when there is too much content to fit in a container—usually because you have manually constrained its `height` or `width`.
+An [*overflow*](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) in CSS happens when there is too much content to fit in a container—usually because you have manually constrained its `block-size` or `inline-size`.
 (By default, the browser will try to show you everything!)

 - [<cite>Overflowing Content – MDN</cite>](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Overflowing_content)
 	There are going to be a lot of MDNs, here.